Some Unique Things About Panama

 10. You know to complain to the taxi driver if he charges you more than a dollar fifty to take you to the nearest supermarket.

-11. You know what "patacones," "yucca frita," and "carne en palito" are and you love them.
+11. You know what "patacones," "yucca frita," "marañon de Curazao" and "mamones" are and you love them.

 12. You know what sao is but you do not necessarily like it. (pigs feet, yecchh!)